Media Monitoring: The Ultimate Guide

 If you’re too humble to monitor yourself and too shy to monitor your competition, please, please at least monitor your industry.

-As billionaire entrepreneur Mark Cuban once said, “The first step (to business success) is to learn more about your industry than anyone in the world.”
+As the great Mark Cuban said, “The first step (to business success) is to learn more about your industry than anyone in the world.”

 The bottom line is that your industry is where you live.

-If you’re too small to garner much coverage, that’s okay.
+If you’re too small to garner much coverage, fine.
 If your only other competitor is just as small, good for you.
-But there is no reason not to do everything in your power to learn about and stay on top of your industry.
+But there is no reason to not do everything in your power to learn about and stay on top of your industry.

 And media monitoring is the first step.